awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-update-and-redeploy-application.md

 You can check the status of the new deployment, as described in [Monitor and Troubleshoot Your Deployment](tutorials-windows-deploy-application.md#tutorials-windows-deploy-application-monitor)\.

-When AWS CodeDeploy has redeployed the site, revisit the site in your web browser to verify that the background color and text on the webpage have been changed\. \(You may need to refresh your browser\.\) If the background color and text has been changed, then congratulations\!
+When CodeDeploy has redeployed the site, revisit the site in your web browser to verify that the background color and text on the webpage have been changed\. \(You may need to refresh your browser\.\) If the background color and text has been changed, then congratulations\!
 You've modified and redeployed your site\!

 ### To redeploy the site \(console\)<a name="tutorials-windows-update-and-redeploy-application-deploy-updates-console"></a>

-1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.

 1. On the navigation pane, choose **Applications**\.